 There are many reasons why the typical 9 to 5 office job is not for everyone.
 Some people are more productive during evening hours.
 Others prefer the flexibility of being able to work from home.
 If you feel suffocated by the rules and requirements of the 9 to 5 grind, you might be interested in some of today’s alternative working arrangements.
 Read these pros and cons, and explore the new career options that are benefiting many of America’s working moms.
+Here are five flexible 9 to 5 alternatives to the traditional schedule.

-Option 1: The 4-Day Work Week
+The 4-Day Work Week

 Many companies are redesigning the 40-hour work week, so that employees can opt to work four 10-hour days instead of five 8-hour days.
 That means you would have Monday or Friday off – every week!